SlimeVR/SlimeVR-Docs-Site/src/README.md

 **Pros:** A premium build of the SlimeVR trackers with a small footprint with no physical build required.

-**Cons:** Due to the chip shortage currently affecting the world, this option is currently planned to ship in November of 2022.
+**Cons:** Due to the chip shortage currently affecting the world, this option is currently planned to ship in July of 2023.
 Limited supply.

 ### 4. Use phones instead of trackers